margaretmf/margaretmf.github.io/creativewriting.md

 It must be watered, it must be nourished.
 The love is strong, and the light is bright, even at night.
 It is all one with all of humanity.
 Nothing is as beautiful as a red rose in the harsh, blasts of a winter storm.

+A rose in the valley in the desert of my heart looking for true love for hope for water It's coming up to bloom
+It's like the flower peeoping up out of the gravel road with grass all around it It's as perennial as the grey rock that covers the Earth It's here for life it's here for love
+It's lasts for eternity
+There's a golden light around this rose in the desert of my heart here to light up everything It loves in the dirt, the red dirt
+It touches every heart spreading roses through the valley There's a rose here for me and for you
+It grows in the mud

 <br>